 Final Say On Do Guppies Die After Giving Birth

 No, guppies do not die after giving birth since they aren’t semelparous creatures that die right after reproduction.
 That being said, we cannot rule out the possibility of a guppy dying while giving birth.

 This can be caused due to several preventable and unpreventable factors.

-Preventable issues like the water’s parameter and stress level can cause both mother and fry’s death.
+Preventable issues like the water’s parameter and stress level can cause both mother and the fry’s death.
 For this, you need to ensure that the water parameters are optimum, the temperature’s on the warmer side, and your fish isn’t stressed.

 However, there are a few unpreventable issues that can’t be resolved despite your intervention.
-For instance, fry can get stuck in the birth canal due to deformities and overdue pregnancy.
-Other than that, if the female guppy has preexisting conditions like bent spine (caused by scoliosis or tuberculosis) or parasitical diseases, the chances of her dying during childbirth are heightened.
+For instance, the fry can get stuck in the birth canal due to deformities and overdue pregnancy.
+Other than that, if the female guppy has preexisting conditions like a bent spine (caused by scoliosis or tuberculosis) or parasitical diseases, the chances of her dying during childbirth are heightened.

 What is The Best Guppy Male to Female Ratio?
 Urbanfishkeeping